-This is the University of San Francisco Men's Soccer scholarship and program info page.
-Here you will get information about the college and information on their Men's Soccer program like who to contact about recruitment, names of past alumni, what scholarship opportunities can be had and ways to start the recruiting process.
+This is the University of San Francisco Men's Soccer scholarship and program details page.
+Here you'll get information about the college and details on their Men's Soccer program like who to make contact with about recruitment, names of past alumni, what scholarship opportunities can be had and how to start the recruiting process.

-University of San Francisco Men's soccer Program Recruiting and Coaching Personnel
+University of San Francisco Men's soccer Program Coaching & Recruiting Staff

-If you're hoping to get recruited it is critical to understand who to talk to - and NCSA provides the info you'll need.
+If you're hoping to get recruited it is critical to know who to build a relationship with - and NCSA has got the information you need.
 The Head of the University of San Francisco Men's Soccer program is Eddie Soto.
-Additional major personnel are:
+Other key personnel include:

 - Director of Operations James Jamamillo